 You see, Nissan doesn’t actually make kei cars (micro cars) anymore – Mitsubishi does it for them – and the Dayz is one example.
 Everything was fine with that arrangement until early 2016, when Mitsubishi’s micro car development department got caught giving themselves a little breathing room under the pressure of increasing fuel efficiency targets.
 They weren’t counting on Nissan second guessing their fuel efficiency data, which had been gathered using suspiciously outdated testing methods.
 Mitsubishi admitted wrongdoing with President Aikawa’s announcement that they “think the manipulation was done intentionally.”
 Although top management denied involvement in the scandal, the damage was done.
 Aikawa resigned, Mitsubishi Motorcars’ share price plummeted, and Nissan acquired a controlling interest in the company.

-So I guess the badge could be some sort of weird symbolism?
+So I guess the badge could be some sort of weird, ironic symbolism?
 Let’s go with that.

 Next up!
 We have the unfairly maligned Porsche 996 with a big, aftermarket butt growth.
 This one is emblazoned with Super Sonico, the busty, headphone wearing, Gibson SG rocking babe who has shown up in games, manga and anime for a number of years.